KaraboMokobane/KaraboMokobane/README.md

 ***IT Specialist***

-🔭 I’m currently working as a Service Desk Analyst.
-🌱 Deepening my expertise in **Web & Software Development**, **Business Analysis**, and **System Administration**
+🔭 I’m currently working as a Service Desk Analyst. \n 🌱 Deepening my expertise in **Web & Software Development**, **Business Analysis**, and **System Administration**
 💬 Passionate about all things **Tech**, **innovation**, and building practical solutions.
 ⚡ Fun fact: *"My StackOverflow search history knows me better than my friends."*